American Family-Owned Since 2011

 are the traditional lining method.
 Individual clay tiles are stacked inside the flue.
 While durable and heat-resistant, clay tile replacement is labor-intensive and more expensive than stainless steel.
 We primarily recommend clay tile when matching existing construction in historic preservation projects.

 If you are converting from a wood-burning fireplace to a gas fireplace insert, relining is almost always required.
 Gas appliances produce different combustion byproducts than wood and require a properly sized liner to vent safely.
 An oversized flue left from a wood-burning setup can cause condensation, corrosion, and improper draft for a gas insert.
 We handle the complete conversion — chimney repairs, relining, and appliance connection — as a single coordinated project.
+Read our chimney liner replacement guide and learn about inspection levels that reveal liner damage.

 Ready to Protect Your Home?